Nepal Currency Guide

 Understanding the currency of a new country can be confusing.
-We have prepared a handy guide for you to better comprehend the Nepali Rupees.
+We have prepared a handy guide for you to better comprehend the Nepali Rupee.
 Unravel the mysteries of the best exchange rates, payment methods, and more before your trip to Nepal in 2026-2027.

 Nepali Rupees: The Nepali Currency

-Nepal’s official currency is the Nepali rupee.
+Nepal’s official currency is the Nepali Rupee.
 Its denotation is “Rs.”
 You can find banknotes of Rs.
 1, 2, 5, 10, 20, 50, 100, 500, and 1000.
 Coins of Rs.
 1, 2, 5, and 10 can also be found.
-However, with the advancement of the digital age, most businesses accept digital payment.
+However, with the advancement of the digital age, most businesses accept digital payments.

-Where to Exchange Nepali Rupees
+Where to Exchange Nepali Rupees?

 There are several options for exchanging your country’s currency for Nepali Rupees.
 We have listed them below: